katcipis/sicp/README.md

 * Composition: (+ 1 4 (- 2 3))
 * Abstraction: (define (myfunc x) (* xx))

-All languages are formed by these three, always analyse a language through this lenses.
+All languages are formed by these three, always analyse a language through these lenses if you aim at assessing it by its own expressiveness (not support/ecosystem/etc).

 ## Tackling complexity